Naga

 Regulation & Safety

 Regulation is crucial for fund safety.
-Naga is regulated by CySEC (Tier 1), while OCTA holds licenses from CySEC (Tier 1).
-Naga scores 7/10 and OCTA scores 7/10 in this category.
-Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, including segregated client funds and compensation schemes.
-Always verify your broker's specific license for your jurisdiction before opening an account.
+Naga is regulated by CySEC (Tier 1), while Octa holds licenses from CySEC, SVGFSA (Tier 1).
+Naga scores 7/10 and Octa scores 7/10 in this category.
+Naga shows 1 regulator in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Octa shows 2 regulators in the shared broker dataset.
+Treat that as a brand-level trust signal, not proof of the exact legal entity you will onboard with.
+Tier 1 regulators like FCA, ASIC, and CySEC offer the strongest investor protection, but you should still verify the specific entity covering your jurisdiction before opening an account.

 Education & Research